IntersectMBO/ouroboros-consensus/CONTRIBUTING.md

 # Contacting the developers

-The core contributors to consensus code base are:
+The core contributors to consensus codebase are:

 -   [Nicolas Frisby](https://github.com/nfrisby)